-When it comes to your event planning checklist, dotting your i’s and crossing your t’s involves far more than making sure you event is well attended, or that your key note speaker is booked well in advance.
+When it comes to your event planning checklist, dotting your i’s and crossing your t’s involves far more than making sure your event is well attended, or that your keynote speaker is booked well in advance.
 The legal aspects of event planning are vast, and if ignored, can have serious consequences for all involved.
 By including these in your event planning checklist, you’re safeguarding yourself, your guests and any vendors from potential danger – whether physical or reputational in nature.

 Your event planning checklist serves as a map, directing you and your staff towards a successful – and compliant – event